-Recently Tara has joined the story city team as a community mentor, supporting groups to create interactive stories with social based outcomes.
-She has been a judge for the annual Prospect Library Children's Writing Competition since 2017, a guest judge for the City of Charles Sturt mayoral make a book challenge and a reviewer for the Raising Literacy Big Book Club.
+Tara was a judge for the annual Prospect Library Children's Writing Competition, a guest judge for the City of Charles Sturt mayoral make a book challenge and a reviewer for the Raising Literacy Big Book Club.
 You may also recognise her from the geocaching activity at the inaugural Adelaide Festival of Children’s Book.

 She lives in South Australia with her husband and daughter.
 They enjoy going geocaching together as a family and exploring the beautiful and diverse Australian countryside.
 They have a quirky black spoodle who loves being the centre of attention and is eager to feature in a story.

 If you wish to be updated with new information hot off the press, join Tara's mailing list.
 You will have the latest information emailed directly to you.